happypeter/edocs/soho.md

   - things dirty in peope'e mind shall be white to show they are very clean
   - always have a set of things(bottles, mason jars, bowls, and plates)

+## Entryway

+- this is how to make your room clean, by changing shoes https://youtu.be/cRs5z-pmozE?t=97
+  - the height differences does help

 ## living_room
 - cat home
   - does not have to be ugly https://www.midwesthomes4pets.com/